MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 > az vm show --resource-group QueryDemo --name TestVM --query "{objectID:id}" --output table
 >```

 We can use a previous query to demonstrate this.
-The original query returned a json containing the name, OS, and administrator name for each VM in the resource group:
+The original query returned a JSON object containing the name, OS, and administrator name for each VM in the resource group:

 ### [Bash](#tab/bash)